ChandanChainani/user-movie-rating-api/README.md

 Before starting the service make sure mongo is running and setup is complete if not follow [Mongo Setup](#mongo-setup)

-Then open the project folder in terminal and run this commands
+- change `url` from `mongodb://database:27017` to `mongodb://localhost:27017` in [config/config.json](https://github.com/ChandanChainani/user-movie-rating-api/blob/main/config/config.json)
-- `go build -o main .`
+- open the project folder in terminal and run `go build -o main .`
-- then you can run the `./main` binary which has been generated
+- then you can run the `main` binary which has been generated

 # Note
 - I have added migration functionality that will generate sample data on app starts